 On January 2nd, 1941 the Gables had their Johns Hopkins appointment with doctors Dr. Richard Telnide and Dr. Benjamin Baker.
 Accompanying them on their trip East was Gable’s best friend and MGM publicity agent, Howard Strickling, who helped monitor the press coverage.
 Strickling arranged for photographers to take shots of the Gables arriving at the hospital (see below).
 As an aside: I remember seeing these photographs for the first time years ago and thought that they seemed quite invasive.
-Of course, publicity comes with the territory of Hollywood stardom, but by the looks on their faces I can only imagine how unsettling it must have been to have such an intimate event shared with the world.
+Of course, publicity comes with the territory of Hollywood stardom, but I can only imagine how unsettling it must have been to have such an intimate event shared with the world.

 Although some biographers have offered their speculations about the appointment, I believe that such details should remain private.
 However, their visit to Johns Hopkins was quite brief.
 The Gables returned to D.C. for a few more days, and then flew back to Los Angeles on Sunday January 5th.
 At the time, the press was told that the official reason for their Johns Hopkins visit was to attend to a shoulder injury Gable had sustained years prior.
 Other news outlets published this same cover story, as the clippings here confirm: